veronikayurchuk/beautiful-jekyll/_posts/2016-08-14-Classification and detection using CNN.md

     return(text_descr)
 ```

-The following part is about getting class activities label, that I have got using transfer learning.
+The following part is about getting class activities labels, that I have got using transfer learning.
 A copuple of words about transfer learning.
 I got pretrained model for GoogLeNet topology and trained the model on MPII dataset.
-You may download the dataset here http://human-pose.mpi-inf.mpg.de/
+You may download the dataset here <http://human-pose.mpi-inf.mpg.de/>
 I have increased learning rate in the last layer by a factor of 10 in comparison with learning rate in previous layers.
 The gradient descent optimization algorithm was Adam.
 My learning rate policy was
 _* base_lr: 0.0005